 What do I need to know when my Amazon EC2 instance is scheduled for retirement?

-An EC2 instance is scheduled for retirement when Amazon Web Services (AWS) detects an irreparable failure in the infrastructure that's hosting your instance.
+An EC2 instance is scheduled for retirement when Amazon Web Services (AWS) detects an irreparable failure in the infrastructure that hosts your instance.

-Issues that can lead to a scheduled retirement include:
+Issues that lead to a scheduled retirement include:

 - Software-related issues that aren't recoverable and require a software replacement.